DesignOpen/designopen.github.io/blogging_about/_posts/2014-04-07-being-stylish.md

 - The style should be clean, careful to never allow style to dtract from content.
 - The style should be flexible enough to support an array of article types
 - The style should reflect the elements of our Markdown processor, [Kramdown][kd]
+- The site should be responsive and device agnostic.
 - The CSS of the styles should be simply written, to encourage collaboration.